cockroachdb/docs/cockroachcloud/quickstart.md

 ---
-title: CockroachCloud Quickstart
+title: Quickstart with CockroachCloud
 summary: Learn how to create and use your CockroachCloud cluster.
 toc: true
 redirect_from:
 - ../stable/cockroachcloud-quickstart.html
 ---

-This page shows you how to create and connect to a 30-day free CockroachCloud cluster and run your first query.
+This page shows you how to deploy a free CockroachDB cluster on CockroachCloud.
+You'll use a 30-day free trial code to create the cluster and a sample workload to connect and run your first query.

+To run CockroachDB on your local machine instead, see [Start a Local Cluster](../stable/start-a-local-cluster.html).

 ## Before you begin

 If you haven't already, [sign up for a CockroachCloud account](https://cockroachlabs.cloud/signup).

-## Create a free CockroachCloud cluster
+## Step 1.
+Create a free cluster

 For this tutorial, we will create a 3-node GCP cluster in the `us-west` region.